top of page

 What is your certification?

 I am a Certified Professional Midwife.
 This is the licensure used by most states for out-of-hospital midwives.
 I graduated from The Association of Texas Midwives Midwifery Training Program in 2021 and currently maintain licensure in Texas as well.
-As part of these licensure processes, I am current in both Basic Life Support (think medical grade CPR) and Neonatal Resuscitation.
+As part of these licensure processes, I am current in both Basic Life Support and Neonatal Resuscitation.

 How is the care of a midwife different from that of an OBGYN or other medical care providers?